1300 088 065

 There are some benefits associated with keeping your home as an investment property and renting it out.

-Note: If you want tax advice, you will need to speak to your accountant.
+Note: If you want tax advice, you must speak to your accountant.

 But the steps involved in renting out your old home and keeping it as an investment are: